unboxed/unboxed.co/source/blog/2015-12-07-event-the-50k-springboard.md

 If you give stakeholders everything at once, they’re not going to be able to make these connections.
 So chunk it out into the most important things, and make it smaller.
 Tell them the most important things and reinforce the key points.

 ### Deal with persistent misconceptions
 With agile, there’s are persistent misconceptions.
 With something like agile product development, people might say “Yes, that makes sense” then they have this misconception of it.
 Understand that you might be able to convince the stakeholder in the moment, but when they walk away and if they have a misconception that they’ve had over time then it’s going to take more than one intervention to break this down.
-Understand what the misconceptions are and repeatedly try to break them down.<br/>
+Understand what the misconceptions are and repeatedly try to break them down.
 <br/>

 <blockquote class="twitter-tweet tw-align-center"><p lang="en" dir="ltr">What happens if we don&#39;t do anything?
 How does that affect the bottom line? <a href="https://twitter.com/hashtag/50kSpringboard?src=hash">#50kSpringboard</a> <a href="https://t.co/Oa8FmTsnXv">pic.twitter.com/Oa8FmTsnXv</a></p>&mdash; unboxed (@Ubxd) <a href="https://twitter.com/Ubxd/status/671273497830780928">November 30, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script></p>